Saving America’s Working Lands National Conference 2027 Call for Proposals

 Track 2: Agriculture IS Economic Development

-Agriculture is rarely front-of-mind when economic development authorities seek to attract new businesses.
+Agriculture is rarely front of mind when economic development authorities seek to attract new businesses.
 As working lands are developed into warehouses, data centers, and energy production, farms and ranches are increasingly fragmented, threatening their profitability, agricultural viability, regional supply chains, and rural economies.
 This track explores ways to quantify the economic, environmental, and social impacts of farmland loss, policies and strategies that can further agriculture as economic development, and examples or successful approaches that demonstrate agriculture as not just a land use but also an engine for economic development.

 Track 3: Changing Hands: Land Transfer, Access, and Affordability